 For Gard, a York Suburban senior, he will not soon forget the District 3 playoffs last year in which the Trojans fell three points short of making a trip to the PIAA Class AA boys' volleyball tournament.
 To make it more painful, the loss came at the hands of YAIAA-rival Dover.

 "It left a very sour taste in our mouth," Gard said.
-"We have really worked
+"We have really worked hard in the offseason.

 For Gard, the journey began as a freshman when he was called up to varsity and helped lead the Trojans to a state tournament appearance.